This sticky orange marmalade loaf cake is quick and easy to make, packed with flavour and a real tea time treat!

-When developing and testing this recipe we tried the cake just with orange zest in the batter, and the marmalade only used as the glaze, but the double marmalade is undoubtedly better.
+When developing and testing this recipe we also tried the cake just with orange zest in the batter, and the marmalade only used as the glaze, but the double marmalade is undoubtedly better.
 This recipe would also be ideal for using up a half jar of crystallized dried out marmalade form the back of the fridge or cupboard.
 Simply stir in a little water and microwave in 10 second bursts to soften before stirring into the batter.

 A loaf cake is really all about the flavour, and not the decoration.
 Don’t spend ages worrying about the looks, and that this cake doesn’t look like an entry for the village fete best decorated cake competition; just enjoy the taste.
 It’s best to wait a while before pouring the marmalade drizzle on top; the cake wants to be warm enough to absorb the drizzle, but not so hot that it gets all runny and runs off.
 When you make the drizzle mix the icing sugar and water, then add the marmalade.
 If you try the other way round you will never get rid of the lumps of icing sugar.